Upper Tail For Homomorphism Counts In Constrained Sparse Random Graphs: Introduction

 for the relative entropy of such $X \in \XX_n$ \abbr{wrt} the parameter $p$.
 The sparse regime poses extra difficulties, as graphon theory is no longer applicable.
 In lieu of that, a general scheme is introduced in \cite{chd} for approximating the partition function of a Gibbs measure on the hypercube, whose potential has a low complexity gradient.
 Utilizing this approach, \cite{chd} show that for $\GG(n,p)$ under certain modest polynomial decay of $p(n)$, the upper tail rate $\textrm{UT}(H,n,t-1)$ is for $t>1$ within $1+o(1)$ relative error of

 (c.f. \cite{Chabook}).
 Invoking stochastic analysis tools, Eldan \cite{Eldan2018} obtains general conditions for approximating such Gibbs measures by a mixture of products, and as a result relaxes somewhat the restriction of \cite{chd} on the decay of $p(n)$.
 Beyond functions on the hyper-cube, \cite{jun} adapts the approach of \cite{chd} to general Banach spaces, whereas Austin \cite{aus} utilizes information inequalities to extend Eldan's results to arbitrary product spaces.
 Taking different, more direct approaches, \cite{cod} and Augeri \cite{augeri}, independently establish large deviation results for a host of spectral and geometric functionals on the hypercube, and in particular extend the $1+o(1)$ relative error between \eqref{dfn:UT-pbm} and \eqref{eq:0}, to a much larger sparsity regime.
-For a specific sub-class of graphs $H$, even smaller $p(n)$ is allowed in \cite{samotij} which develops for this a method of entropic stability.
+For a specific sub-class of graphs $H$, even smaller $p(n)$ is allowed in \cite{samotij} which develops for this a method of entropic stability, and in its followup \cite{bb} which extends these results to a larger sub-class of graphs $H$.

 While the analysis in all these works relies on the independence and homogeneity inherent of $\GG(n,p)$, as well as the simpler geometry of the tail event when only one $H$ is considered, we dispense here from most of these restrictions.
 Specifically, \Cref{th:correg+unif} expands our understanding of the upper tail problem, by considering random graphs $G_n^{(m)}$ chosen uniformly among all graphs of $n$ vertices and $m$ edges, as well as uniformly chosen random regular graphs $G_n^d$ on $n$ vertices, each having the same degree $d=d_n$.
 Similarly to the \abbr{ER}-model, for both $G_n^d$ and $G_n^{(m)}$ the relevant large deviation events correspond to planting specific small structures within $G_n$.
 However, the degree constraints sometimes prohibit the planting strategy optimal for the \abbr{ER}-case, requiring us to achieve the excess count by planting multiple disjoint small structures and to develop in the proof of \Cref{thm:regvar} new tools for the study of the relevant variational problem.
 Turning back to edge independence, \Cref{th:sbmprob} shows that also for an inhomogeneous setting (such as the stochastic block model), the upper tail probability decay rate boils down to a suitable variational problem, while within the \abbr{ER}-model $\GG(n,p)$, as well as for the uniformly random graphs $G_n^{(m)}$, \Cref{prop:jut} provides the complete solution of the upper tail problem for joint counts of graphs $\{H_i, i=1,\ldots,k \}$.